chrthomsen/pygrametl/docs/examples/datasources.rst

     import pandas
     from pygrametl.datasources import PandasSource

-    # For this example the revenue of a store is kept in a spreadsheet, so
-    # we use Pandas to load the data into a DataFrame so we can manipulate it.
-    df = pandas.read_excel('revenue.xls')
+    df = pandas.read_excel('Revenue.xls')

-    # After constructing the DataFrame, the data can be easily transformed using
-    # the transformation and higher-order functions implemented as part of the
-    # DataFrame.
-In this example the price of each book is converted from Danish
-    # kroner (DKK) to euros.
-    df['price'] = df['price'].apply(lambda p : float(p) / 7.46)
+    df['price'] = df['price'].apply(lambda p: float(p) / 7.46)

-    # Afterwards, to load the DataFrame into the data warehouse, a
-    # PandasSource is constructed which returns each row from the DataFrame as a
-    # dictionary suitable for pygrametl to load.
-    ps = PandasSource(df)
+    pandasSource = PandasSource(df)

 In the above example, a Pandas DataFrame is created from a spreadsheet containing revenue from some form of sales.
-Afterwards, the data of one column is transformed using one of the higher-order functions build into the Pandas library.
+Afterwards, the data of the price column is transformed using one of the higher-order functions build into the Pandas library.
 Last, so the data can be loaded into a data warehouse using pygrametl, a :class:`.PandasSource` is created with the DataFrame as argument, making the rows of the DataFrame accessible as an iterator of dict.

 MergeJoiningSource
 ------------------